Virtues and DeVices: The 7 Deadly Digital Sins

 For we dare not compare ourselves with those who commend themselves.2 Corinthians 10:12 (NKJV)

-That’s great advice!
-It was wise counsel two thousand years ago, and it’s still wise counsel today.
-Don’t compare yourself to people who promote and commend themselves, those who make a point of celebrating, validating and affirming themselves, because I can guarantee you, they aren’t showing you their true selves or their whole selves.
+That’s excellent advice!
+It was wise counsel two thousand years ago and is still wise counsel today.
+Don’t compare yourself to people who promote and commend themselves, those who make a point of celebrating, validating and affirming themselves, because I can guarantee they aren’t showing you their true selves or whole selves.

 This same Apostle Paul also said,